 About 15 percent of women will start the labor process with their water breaking.
 This is the amniotic sac leaking fluid.
 When this occurs, you may notice either a large gush of fluid or a small trickle of fluid.
 Sometimes, the only thing a woman notices is that their panties are wet.
 Amniotic fluid should not have a foul odor and should be clear.
 If your water breaks, it may catch you a little off guard.
 Notice what color the fluid is and if it has an odor.
 Call your care provider immediately, describe the amount of fluid and its characteristics.
 Your care provider may have you come to the hospital at this point.

 Pay close attention to your baby's activity.
 His movements may be a little different in the confined uterus, but they should still be present.
 If they seem to be decreased, or if you don't recall feeling the baby move, eat and drink something, lie down on your side, and begin counting movements for an hour.
 You may stop at ten movements.
 If the baby does not move ten times during that hour, call your care provider.

 Amniotic fluid that has a foul odor or is yellow or green indicates infection or the presence of meconium, or ''little baby poop."
-If babies get stressed, they will have a bowel movement.
 This will require close evaluation of the baby during labor and thorough attention to protecting the baby from breathing the amniotic fluid into the lungs during the birth.
-The care providers for you and your baby will suction the baby's mouth, nose, and throat before stimulating the baby to cry and breathe.

 Contractions will begin slowly with the hardening or balling up of your uterus.
 You can feel the strength of the contractions by placing your hand on the top of your belly.
 The pain will come from the back, down around to the front of your belly, and just above the pubic bone.